The quasinormal modes of the rotating quantum corrected black holes: Indroduction

-Furthermore, people also hope to use existing observational data to estimate the range of these quantum correction parameters coming from modified gravity theory.
+Furthermore, using observational data to estimate the range of these quantum correction parameters coming from the modified gravity theory is also an important issue, hoping to search the hidden codes that may transcend Einstein's theory.
 For such a quantum corrected parameter in~\cite{Lewandowski:2022zce}, there are already some references estimating this parameter.
 For example, using the Event Horizon Telescope (EHT) results, one can obtain the constraints on the parameters of such black hole~\cite{Ali:2024ssf,Vachher:2024ait,Raza:2025pgs,Zhao:2024elr}.
 In addition, constraints on this quantum corrected black hole with eccentric extreme mass-ratio inspirals have been derived in~\cite{Yang:2024lmj,Yang:2025esa}.
-However, there has been no study using QNMs spectra to constrain the parameters of this quantum corrected black hole.
+However, there has been no study using QNMs spectra to constrain the quantum-corrected parameter.
 The ringdown phase serves as a crucial bridge between black hole perturbation theory~(resulting in the QNMs spectra) and time-domain gravitational-wave~(GW) observations.
 From GW150914~\cite{LIGOScientific:2016aoc, LIGOScientific:2016vlm} to GW250114~\cite{KAGRA:2025oiz}, with more than three hundred GW events accumulated, the understanding of black hole properties and of testing gravity theories has advanced rapidly over the past decade.
-In parallel, the development of two key \textit{Python} packages, \texttt{pyRing}~\cite{Carullo:2019flw,Isi:2019aib,LIGOScientific:2020tif,pyRing} and \texttt{ringdown}~\cite{Isi:2019aib,Isi:2021iql}, has greatly accelerated the use of black hole data to probe various black hole properties during the latter half of this decade.
-Both of the \textit{Python} packages are designed to perform Bayesian inference of black hole properties from GW ringdown data.
-While they exhibit some differences in the details of their data processing pipelines~\cite{KAGRA:2025oiz}, their overall results remain consistent.
-Therefore, in this work, we also provide an inference pipeline for the RQCBH model using \texttt{pyRing}.
+During the latter half of this decade, the development of two key \textit{Python} packages, \texttt{pyRing}~\cite{Carullo:2019flw,Isi:2019aib,LIGOScientific:2020tif,pyRing} and \texttt{ringdown}~\cite{Isi:2019aib,Isi:2021iql}, has greatly accelerated the use of black hole data to probe various black hole properties.
+Both of the \textit{Python} packages are designed to perform Bayesian inference of black hole properties with gravitational QNMs and GW ringdown data.
+Although they exhibit some differences in the details of processing data pipelines~\cite{KAGRA:2025oiz}, their overall results remain consistent.
+In this work, we adopt scalar QNMs spectra in combination with GW data to perform parameter inference for the RQCBH using \texttt{pyRing}.
+Notablely, the mismatch in the type of QNMs spectra gives rise to the fact that the results should be interpreted as a methodological investigation rather than as physical constraints on parameters from observations.
+While, as an initial investigation, this method also provides valuable insights for RQCBH and lays the groundwork for future analyses.